 Train your employees to not only use the basics of the tools you provide, but also how they can be leveraged to improve their day to day role, and their work in general.
-Training, courses, data hackathons – invest in your team (in the right way!) and it will be returned many times over.
+Training, courses, data hackathons – invest in your team (but make sure you do it in the right way!) and it will be returned many times over.

 There are many different data training options out there today.
-It’s important to choose the one that fits well into your organization, and into your employees’ lives.
+It’s important to choose the one that fits well into your company, and into your employees’ routine.

-It definitely an option to set up courses and workshops internally.
-But unless they are done right, there can be a lot of obvious costs (salaries of people you have to hire for this), and hidden costs (like the unnecessary time spent of everyone involved) that might not make it worthwhile.
+It's definitely an option to set up courses and workshops internally.
+But unless they are done right, there can be a lot of obvious costs (salaries of people you have to hire for this), and hidden costs (unnecessary time spent by everyone involved) that might not make it worthwhile.

-And if you’re considering external providers, an ideal data training program would be remote, customized, mindful of your employees time, and focused on showing objective return on investment.
-We built the Enki platform with this in mind.
+And if you’re considering external providers, an ideal data training experience would be remote, customized, mindful of your employees' time, and focused on showing objective return on investment.
+We built the Enki platform with exactly this in mind.